yuvraaj2002/AI-Notes/Python/Object Oriented Programming/Abstraction.md

 ### [What is abstraction in OOP, why is it important and how do we achieve it ?](#)

-Abstraction in Object oriented programming is a concept where we hide or abstract the low level details and focus on what an object does rather than how it does it.
-Abstraction is done for simplification of complex system and to make the maintenance easy.

-In python Abstraction can be achieved through `abstract` class and `interface` where,
+Abstraction in Object oriented programming is a concept which focuses on hiding the low level complex details of the object and only focus on what an object does rather than how an object does it.
+In python Abstraction can be achieved through `abstract` class which is imported from `abc` module.

-- abstract class is used to define the blueprint for the other classes to inherit from and it cannot be instantiated on its own.
+- abstract class acts as a blueprint for the other classes to inherit from and it cannot be instantiated on its own.
 - Interface is used to define the contract that all subclasses classes must follow and implement.
 The abstract methods are used to define the interface

 ### [How does abstraction differ from encapsulation?](#)